 Yorkshire based Teacher of Celtic and Traditional Folk Music, Specialising in Uilleann (Irish) and Northumbrian Small Pipes, Fiddle and Tin Whistle.
 Uilleann/Northumbrian Piper & Multi-Instrumentalist for hire.

-Lessons for all instruments are offered in slots of 1 hour or 30 minutes in Sowerby Bridge, West Yorkshire, via Skype and other online platforms, or at your home (if required) with a small additional charge to cover time and travel costs.
+Lessons for all instruments are offered in slots of 1 hour or 30 minutes in Sowerby Bridge, West Yorkshire, via Skype and other online platforms.

 DBS cleared and insured – certificate available on request.